SAP/fundamental-styles/docs/pages/components/menu.md

 ## Menu list with different states

 Simulate different states to show state behaviour between the items.
+- For simulating hover state, use class `is-hover` on the menu item.
+- For simulating active state, use class `is-active` on the menu item.
+- For simulating selected state, use class `is-selected` on the menu item.
+- For simulating selected-hover state, use classes `is-selected is-hover` on the menu item.
+- For simulating disabled state, use class `is-disabled` on the menu item.
 {% capture default-menuwgroup %}

 <nav class="fd-menu">